Adelaide Football Club: Past

+There were yellow and red clash guernseys for 2021, before solely moving to the red guernsey for 2022 and 2023.
+These designs were similar to the alternative guernsey used from 2016 to 2017.

+In 2024, Adelaide wore a retro-style design for their clash guernsey.
+It features the flying crow found on the club's old logo.
+The crow is in blue, the above background yellow and the below background red.
+The design derives from the 1996 preseason design, also found in the club's away guernsey from 2008 to 2009.
+A key factor behind this change is the popularity for the club's Gather Round guernsey, which debuted in 2023 and featured the same crow design in a "stealth" style.

-The alternative guernsey was the same design as the white clash guernsey of the time, but with a gold base.
+The alternative guernsey, worn in 2016 and 2017 was the same design as the white clash guernsey of the time, but with a gold base.
 It was worn in away games in which it provided a greater contrast with the home team than either the home or white clash guernseys.
 Those teams were North Melbourne, Carlton, Fremantle and Western Bulldogs football clubs.
 It was always worn with white shorts.

-Heritage guernsey (2004-2007)

-During the mid-2000's the crows adopted three different guernsey designs to wear during the AFL's Heritage Round.
-The 2004 iteration featured the tri-colour home guernsey, but with the AFC crest on the chest and removal of white stroke to the numbers.
-All heritage guernseys featured the Player's name & debut number above the manufacturer's jock tag.
-Controversially during the 2005 heritage round, the crows wore an adaptation of a 1930s South Australian state guernsey, with the AFC monogram replacing the SA monogram, which prompted outrage from Port Adelaide coach Mark Williams.
-The club returned to a similar home design for the 2006 & 2007 heritage rounds with the left panel of the guernsey featuring the colours of all SANFL clubs, before the Heritage Round was scrapped by the AFL.
+During the mid-2000s, the Crows adopted three different guernsey designs to wear during the AFL's Heritage Round.
+The 2004 iteration featured the tri-colour home guernsey but with the AFC crest on the chest and removal of white stroke to the numbers.
+All heritage guernseys featured each player's name and debut number above the manufacturer's jock tag.
+Controversially during the 2005 heritage round, the Crows wore an adaptation of a 1930s South Australian state guernsey, with the AFC monogram replacing the SA monogram, which prompted outrage from Port Adelaide coach Mark Williams.
+The club returned to a similar home design for the 2006 and 2007 Heritage Rounds, with the left panel of the guernsey featuring the colours of all SANFL clubs, before the Heritage Round was scrapped by the AFL.

+Club song

+The club song of the Adelaide Football Club is "The Pride of South Australia", and is sung to the tune of US Marines Hymn.
+The lyrics to "The Pride of South Australia" were written by the inaugural CEO Bill Sanders.

+The first club song, and the song used in the club's inaugural AFL game and victory against Hawthorn, was "Here We Go Camry Crows".